nicolasdao/setup-roo-memory/files/.roo/rules-memory/01-ROO-MEMORY.md

       - Only update if source files were added, modified, or deleted.
       - To update, first consult `llmdocs/HOW_TO_FILES.md`.
    3. `FEATURES.md`
-      - Only update if features were added, modified, or removed (bug fixes alone do not count unless they introduced new features).
+      - Only update if features were added, modified, or removed (bug fixes alone do not count unless they introduced new features)
       - To update, first consult `llmdocs/HOW_TO_FEATURES.md`.
    4. `LOOK_AND_FEEL.md`
       - Only update if visual or UX aspects changed.